 For the Skillet Chipotle Chicken:

-After the chicken has marinated, heat a large 12 inch skillet with 1/2 tbs of vegetable oil over medium heat.
+After the chicken has marinated, heat a large 12 inch skillet with 1/2 tbsp of vegetable oil over medium heat.
 Add pieces of chicken to the hot skillet.
+Discard extra marinade.
 Cook 5-6 minutes on each side or until the chicken temps at 160 degrees.
 Remove from skillet, set on cutting board, and let it rest for 8-10 minutes.
 Repeat once more adding second batch of chicken and another 1/2 tbs of vegetable oil.

 When the chicken is cool enough dice it into small pieces and add back to the skillet where you cooked the chicken.
 Let it cook, stirring together with all the crusty chicken bits in the skillet over medium heat for a few more minutes.
 Serve and enjoy!

 Yields: 25 ounces (about 5 cups) cooked chicken

 WW Green Plan: 1 | WW Blue Plan: 1 | WW Purple Plan:1 | 223 calories 4.5g fat, 1g saturated fat, 0g carbohydrate, 0g fiber, 0g sugar, 42g protein